swerling/swiftemit/README.md

 * Observer pattern similar to nodejs Emitter, but...
 * ...Emits class or struct instances (or enum values) instead of string events.
 Concept copied from 'Announcements' in smalltalk, Eg. see http://pharo.gemtalksystems.com/book/LanguageAndLibraries/announcements/
 * Simple syntax to emit an event, register/deregister event handlers
-* Adaptors for NS KVO, NotificationCenter, NSOperationQueue, where handlers take the same form as regular SwiftEmit events. (see examples below)
+* Adaptors for NS KVO, NotificationCenter, NSOperationQueue, where handlers take the same form as regular SwiftEmit events.
+(See examples below.)
-  * Registration/Degregistration for NS event adapators is idempotent.
-Program will not crash if deregestiring an already deregistered object.

 ## More Examples